Working in the Netherlands

 the Dutch Ministry of Education, Culture and Science; or,

 one of the national public art funds: Performing Arts Fund, Dutch Film Fund, Dutch Foundation for Literature and the Mondriaan Fund; or,

 one of the four main cities directly (Amsterdam, Rotterdam, Den Haag or Utrecht) or one of their art funds: for example Amsterdam Fonds voor de Kunsten (AFK) and Stroom Den Haag.

 In addition to an upcoming project, you need to have an active business registered at the Chamber of Commerce (Kamer van Koophandel), an updated CV and a bookkeeper to draft a projection of your estimated income for the coming two years (the validity of the residence permit you are applying for) stating that you will meet the income requirement for self-employed entrepreneurs (currently (2021) €1274,-) on average per month.

 The application fee for a first application is currently (2021) €1412.
 Please note that other requirements apply when you already have this residence permit and wish to renew it.

-Additional research and information is gathered and edited by Laurens Meijer of DutchCulture’s Mobility Info Point.
-If you have any questions please feel free to reach out to us via email@example.com.
+Additional research and information is gathered and edited by Laurens Meijer at DutchCulture’s Mobility Info Point.
+If you have any questions please feel free to reach out to us via firstname.lastname@example.org.

 Please be aware that although the information provided is gathered with utmost care this article cannot serve as a legal basis for any type of action and no rights can be derived from it.